neocnz/Design_Doc/UI_comp_Spec_Sigup.md

   - 4 to 16 numbers or characters
   - If the input is invalid popup the [ErrorDescription] on top of the keyboard
   - If the input in [UserIDInputField] and [PasswordInputField] are valid the [NextButton] dispaly as active status (Non-transparent)
+- **PasswordInputField_PasswordVisibilitySwitch {Tap} :**
+  - Switch the appearance of the password input between encrypted style and direct display style
+  - The appearance of the switch icon changes according to the status
 - **NextButton {Onload} :**
   - Display as inactive status (Sim-transparent)
 - **NextButton {Tap} :**